-Tankless water heaters typically provide an endless supply of hot water, but not if maintenance is ignored.
+Tankless water heaters typically provide an endless supply of hot water, but only if they are correctly maintained.
 Keep your tankless water heater in great shape and protect your investment!
 Use the tips below to flush your tankless water heater and remove lime scale in order to keep it working perfectly.

 The process of flushing the water heater is also known as descaling.
 This important part of tankless water heater maintenance should be done every six months to two years, depending on the hardness of your water.